Use the search feature to find content (and happiness!)

 Different elements can combine in definite ratios to form compounds.
 For instance, two hydrogen atoms and one oxygen atom can bond together to form water.

 Atoms are rearranged during chemical reactions forming new compounds.
-He discovered the relative weights of different elements.
+He measured how heavy atoms of different elements were compared to each other.

 John Dalton